gitlabhq/gitlabhq/doc/api/merge_requests.md

 ]
 ```

-Example response when an external issue tracker (e.g. JIRA) is used:
+Example response when an external issue tracker (e.g. Jira) is used:

 ```json
 [